Home

 Using a Light Box

-cutting glass over a light box
+Cutting over a light box.

-Trace cutting over a light box.
-See how the light beneath makes the lines visible through the opalescent glass.
+See how the light beneath makes the

 Checking for the right place